shubudubu/sales-data-analysis/README.md

 # sales-data-analysis
+This project focuses on creating a real-time, interactive Power BI dashboard to provide actionable insights into sales transactions, customer behavior, product performance, and market trends.

 ### **Data Analysis and Integration**
 - Analyze the MySQL database structure and content.
 - Connect MySQL to Power BI for seamless data import.